junocchi/Solved-App/README.md

 ### Node.js

 💻 You will need Node.js on your machine.
-If you don't have it you can istall it using this command line in your terminal with brew for macOS.
+If you don't have it you can install it using this command line in your terminal with brew for macOS.

 ```
 $ brew install node
 ```

-Or on Windows machine, go to [Node.js](https://nodejs.org/en/) website and follow instructions
+Or on Windows machine, go to [Node.js](https://nodejs.org/en/) website and follow the instructions.

-The following guidance shows how to use NPM to setup and manage a JavaScript project and it's dependencies.
+The following guidance shows how to use NPM to setup and manage a JavaScript project and its dependencies.

 If you don't have NVM ( Node Version Manager) on your machine [click here](https://github.com/nvm-sh/nvm#installing-and-updating) to install it.